Information About Antibiotic Use in Children

 - Antibiotics will not prevent the spread of infection.
 Your child's healthcare provider will tell you when your child is no longer contagious after he or she starts taking antibiotics.
 This will depend on the kind of bacteria causing your child's infection.

-- All medicines can cause side effects.
+- Antibiotics may cause side effects.
 Tell your child's healthcare provider if your child has had side effects from other medicines.
 Also tell the provider if your child is allergic to any medicines.
 Antibiotics commonly cause side effects such as an upset stomach, a rash, and diarrhea.
+Your child's provider can help you manage side effects.

 Conditions that are treated with antibiotics: